 Under the proposal, workers would need to earn a minimum of $47,476 per year, or $913 per week, to be exempt from overtime pay.
 The previous salary minimum, set in 2014, was $23,660 per year, or $455 per week.

-While the Final Rule would have resulted in bigger paychecks for many Americans who did not previously receive overtime, a federal judge blocked the new policy in Nov.
-2016.
+Although the Final Rule would have resulted in bigger paychecks for many Americans who did not previously receive overtime, a federal judge blocked the new policy in November 2016.
 The Obama administration was unable to push the proposal through before President Trump took office.

-In July 2017, Reuters reported that Trump was striving to undo the overtime pay policy proposed by Obama.
-Those who oppose the rule argue that it forces employers to turn salaried workers into hourly workers.
+In August 2017, Reuters reported that Trump was striving to undo the overtime pay policy proposed by Obama.
+People who oppose the rule argue that it forces employers to turn salaried workers into hourly workers.